 Agriculture has long been another important factor in the economy, with flaxseed, sunflower seeds, hay and rye among its chief farm products.
 But the largest industries are in durable-goods manufacturing and private services.
 Tourism is another significant source of income, with visitors to the state spending over one billion dollars every year.
 The major draw is Mount Rushmore, the world's largest mountain carving.
 The 60-foot-high faces of Presidents George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln look out over the western landscape from 500 feet up.

 A small city with only 14,000 residents, Pierre is the capital of South Dakota and home to several interesting sites, including several Lewis and Clark historic trails, Farm Island, an arboretum and many scenic parks.
 Pierre's economy centers on agriculture, tourism and the state government.
-Pierre's school district reflects the state's commitment to education, ranking among the top 20% in the country.
+Pierre's school district reflects the state's commitment to education, ranking among the best in the country.
 The school system has a computer education program that has become a model for the rest of the state, and features networked computer labs in all buildings.